JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 At the time, I chalked it up to an inherent limitation of the world cache and moved on.

-However, while experimenting with various things this cycle, I realized that not only was it not the world cache, but DI also was losing energy, and not just GI!
+However, while experimenting with various things this cycle, I realized that not only was it not due to the world cache, but DI also was losing energy, and not just GI!

 After many painful days of narrowing down the issue, I tracked it down to the [light tile code](@posts/2025-09-20-solari-bevy-0-17/#light-tile-presampling), which was shared between DI and the world cache.